 Emily M. Peterman

-Associate Professor of Earth and Oceanographic Science, Chair of Earth and Oceanographic Science Department
+Associate Professor of Earth and Oceanographic Science

 What processes control the evolution of mountain belts in time and space?
 How do micro- and nano-scale processes influence plate-tectonic-scale processes?
 To address these questions, my students and I use petrology, mineralogy, geochronology, and geochemistry to quantify the timing and rates of metamorphic recrystallization, deformation, melting, and other aspects of crustal evolution.
 My research team and I measure variations in mineral chemistry and crystal lattice orientations to determine the conditions and timing of mineral (re)crystallization.
 Please visit our scanning electron microscope (SEM) site for additional information about current research and collaborations.
 I encourage students to reach out to me if they're interested in joining my research group.